 So what did we do?
-Some of the best things were very simple, we bought a bottle of orange squash and set up a drinks stall in the play-ground at break times, we made rice crispy cakes and sold them for a penny each, we put the shilling at the bottom of a bucket of water and invited our friends to see if they could drop a coin and cover it completely, (no one ever managed to win!)
+Some of the best things were very simple.
+We bought a bottle of orange squash and set up a drinks stall in the play-ground at break times, we made rice crispy cakes and sold them for a penny each, we put the shilling at the bottom of a bucket of water and invited our friends to see if they could drop a coin and cover it completely (no one ever managed to win!).

 When a new idea emerged it was seized on, one girl started making cards which became a craze for a while, then a boy started brokering deals on used records, completely innocently and without guile we were participating in an entrepreneurial experiment, we were becoming young entrepreneurs.

 Then just as quickly, the month was over and the school was back to normal, it was probably conker season next, or marbles, or we got back to playing British Bulldogs!

-But that’s not the point, we can all appreciate the entrepreneur, the Steve Jobs, James Dyson’s, and Sir Alan Sugar’s, it’s the creativity that entrepreneurs bring to all walks of life, that’s what is worth encouraging.
+But that’s not the point.
+We can all appreciate the entrepreneur, the Steve Jobs, James Dyson’s, and Sir Alan Sugar’s, it’s the creativity that entrepreneurs bring to all walks of life, that’s what is worth encouraging.

-Now I have no idea how successful the ‘make a shilling grow’ event was, the fact that it happened year after year probably means it was successful at raising cash, and I’m sure there were problems behind the scenes that we, as children were never privy to.
+Now I have no idea how successful the “Make A Shilling Grow” event was.
+The fact that it happened year after year probably means it was successful at raising cash, and I’m sure there were problems behind the scenes that we, as children were never privy to.